Chives are aromatic herbs that are easy to grow. You’ll get an abundance of spicy leaves!

 - The sowing of chives is very easy to succeed.

-- Let some of your chives go to flower so that you can make self-sowing possible.
+- Let some of the blooms go to seed so that you can make self-sowing possible.

-- Once the blooming is over, simply shake the dried flower head around to make seeds fall off, these will grow into new chive sprouts.
+- Once the blooming is over, simply shake a few dried flower heads around to make seeds fall off, these will grow into new chive sprouts.

-You can plant young sprouts purchased in pots all spring and summer long.
+You can plant young sprouts purchased in pots from stores all spring and summer long.

 For growing in pots, on a balcony or a terrace, keep them potted and water regularly, every time the soil is dry.